maxibor/kraken-nf/README.md

   --kraken_mem                  Memory allocated to kraken2.
 Ex: '4G'.
 Default to 9G

 Settings:
-  --minhit                      Minimum number of Kraken hits to report Taxonomic level.
-Defaults to 50 --phred                       Specifies the fastq quality encoding (33 | 64).
-Defaults to 64 --pairedEnd                   Specified if reads are paired-end (true | false).
-Default = true
+  --minimum_read_length         Minimum read length to keep.
+Default to null --minhit                      Minimum number of Kraken hits to report Taxonomic level.
+Defaults to 10 --phred                       Specifies the fastq quality encoding (33 | 64).
+Defaults to 33 --pairedEnd                   Specified if reads are paired-end (true | false).
+Default = true --build_bracken_db            Build Bracken database (true | false).
+Default = false --run_bracken                 Run Bracken (true | false).
+Default = true --bracken_level               Specifies the taxonomic level for Bracken.
+Default = S --bracken_threshold           Specifies the threshold for Bracken.
+Default = 10

 Options:
   --results                     The output directory where the results will be saved.
 Defaults to ./results